 They’re also often prescribed for quite a few off-label uses including migraines, glaucoma, essential tremor, and performance anxiety.

-Beta-blockers work by blocking the hormones norepinephrine and epinephrine (more commonly known as adrenaline) from binding to beta receptors.
+This class of medication works by blocking the hormones norepinephrine and epinephrine (more commonly known as adrenaline) from binding to beta receptors.

 Beta receptors live on the surface of your cells and when activated, cause a response like increased heart rate or trembling.